rust-lang/book/nostarch/chapter12.md

 }
 ```

-Listing 12-15: Creating a failing test for the `search` function we wish we had
+Listing 12-15: Creating a failing test for the `search` function for the functionality we wish we had

 This test searches for the string `"duct"`.
 The text we’re searching is three
 lines, only one of which contains `"duct"` (note that the backslash after the